CNBC Awards

 Excess Inventory: What It Is and How to Avoid It

-This problem is increasingly relevant in Singapore’s retail and e-commerce landscape.
-According to a study by SIPMM, poor inventory control can inflate holding costs, which include rent, labor, and insurance, by up to 30% of total logistics expenditure.
-With warehouse space at a premium here, these inefficiencies significantly impact your bottom line.
+In Singapore’s competitive retail and e-commerce scene, this issue hits even harder.
+A SIPMM study shows poor inventory control can inflate holding costs (rent, labor, and insurance) by up to 30% of total logistics expenses, hurting your bottom line.

 Key Takeaways